On the Road Again

 Things always start in an unassuming way, don’t they?
 Having recently returned from a short paternity leave, the Tembo CTO wanted a short meeting last Friday morning, and I assumed it was so he could catch up with our projects.
 Instead, he informed me that the company was changing direction, and my services would no longer be necessary.
 I knew the company was beginning a sharp pivot, but was hoping my project would survive the tumult.
 No such luck.

 This is one of the many potential risks when working in a startup which has only recently won its Series A funding.
-Floor Drees and I were essentially working on a long-term education initiative to drive traffic and prospective developers to Tembo.
+A coworker and I were essentially working on a long-term education initiative to drive traffic and prospective developers to Tembo.
 Instead, that foundational work has likely been shelved indefinitely while Tembo ignites some new internal engineering objective.
 I will be negotiating to obtain the rights to that content so it can survive in some form.
 Who knows, maybe it’ll appear in my next book?

 I don’t fault them for it.
 A series of in-depth guides, documentation, and how-to articles regularly released over the course of a year can easily appear like a cost center with questionable ROI.
 A larger enterprise can easily bear that kind of long-term investment, but if a startup feels like it has lost focus and needs to bump up their ARR, guess what’s likely the first sacrifice?